rumenguin/Netflix/README.md

 ## Favourites Tab

-- All the movies and tv shows that we add as a favourite is shown in this tab
+- All the movies and tv shows that we add as a favourite is saved in this tab (Using Core Data)

 ![Alt text](Screenshots/fab.png)